rackerlabs/rackspace-how-to/content/cloud-servers/linux-file-permission-concepts.md

 #### Who can do what

-Now that you know what permissions are available, consider the categories used to control who actually gets affected by those permissions.
+Now that you know what permissions are available, consider the categories used to control who gets affected by those permissions.
 The categories are user, group, and other.

 ##### The user category

 The *user* permission category refers to permissions that apply to the owner of the file.
-It’s the only category that specifically targets only one user, because only one user can own the file.
+It’s the only category that specifically targets only one user because only one user can own the file.

 ##### The group category